For Beach Parking availability visit our Facebook page ’Gloucester Beaches’ or click https://www.facebook.com/gloubeaches/

 Pavilion Beach is also the home of the "Greasy Pole Challenge" held during the world-renowned St. Peter’s Fiesta celebrated each June to honor the patron saint of the fishermen, St. Peter.
 There is also a blessing of the fleet during the event.
 For more information on this multi-day event which includes carnival rides, food, and entertainment, to name a few, visit the St. Peter’s Fiesta website.

 Directions: Take Route 128 North into Gloucester.
-At Exit 12, take the first right off of the rotary onto Washington Street.
+Take the first right off of the rotary onto Washington Street.
 In 1 mile, Washington Street veers slightly right and becomes Middle Street.
 Take your first left on to Angle Street then turn right onto Commercial Street.
 Turn left to stay on Commercial Street.
 Pavilion Beach will be located on your right next to the Beauport Hotel.

 Plum Cove Beach

-Directions: Take Exit 12 off of Route 128 North into Gloucester.
+Directions: Take Route 128 North into Gloucester.
 Take the third exit off of the rotary onto Washington Street.
 Follow Washington Street for 4 miles.
 Plum Cove beach will be on your left.

 Reviews of Gloucester’s Beaches